pipecraft2/user_guide/doc/example_analyses_DADA2_COI.rst

 | `Download example data set here <https://raw.githubusercontent.com/pipecraft2/user_guide/master/data/example_data_COI_313bp.zip>`_ and **unzip** it.

-For this example data run, we are using a subset of `CO1Classifier <https://github.com/terrimporter/CO1Classifier>`_ database in the taxonomy annotation process, `download it from here <https://raw.githubusercontent.com/pipecraft2/user_guide/master/data/Databases/SINTAX_COIv5.1.0.subset.zip>`_.
+For this example data run, we are using a subset of `CO1Classifier <https://github.com/terrimporter/CO1Classifier>`_ database in the taxonomy annotation process,
+`download it from here <https://raw.githubusercontent.com/pipecraft2/user_guide/master/data/Databases/SINTAX_COIv5.1.0.subset.zip>`_.
+See other databases available for taxonomy annotation :ref:`here <databases>`.

 ____________________________________________________